Fallout 4: 111 Tips to Survive Survival Difficulty

-Starvation is a very real possibility if you aren't keeping on top of your character's basic needs, so the fact so many mutfruit grow in the wild is very useful.
+Starvation is a very real possibility if you aren't keeping on top of your character's basic needs, so the fact that so many mutfruit grow in the wild is very useful.
 Whenever you notice a yellow bush, that should be a wild mutfruit.
-Collect one from each and keep returning to the same ones later for a respawn.
-Although, sometimes, they don't respawn for whatever reason.
+Collect one from each, and keep returning to the same ones later for a respawn (although sometimes they don't respawn for whatever reason).

 Collect as much junk as you can carry

 This is perhaps the most important aspect of the entire game and really cannot be exaggerated in the slightest.
-Concentrate on anything typically useful for upgrading weapons and armour and building water pumps, if you can.
-If you're interested in standard weaponry, collect anything with screws and springs and metallic elements; for more advanced weaponry, concentrate on plastic and precious metals, like gold and silver.
+Concentrate on anything typically useful for upgrading weapons and armor and building water pumps, if you can.
+If you're interested in standard weaponry, collect anything with screws and springs and metallic elements; for more advanced weaponry, concentrate on plastic and precious metals like gold and silver.

-For armour upgrades, leather, plastic, cork, fibreglass and ballistic fibre are particularly useful, so concentrate on collecting junk with anything that features those things.
+For armor upgrades, leather, plastic, cork, fiberglass, and ballistic fiber are particularly useful, so concentrate on collecting junk with anything that features those things.

 Collect and save as many Nuka Cola drinks as possible